 Nor is it connected to what makes me feel good about myself.

-In fact, I feel great about myself because of who I am and what I’m capable of and that is likely what makes me “sexy”.
+In fact, I feel great about myself because of who I am and what I’m capable of and that is likely what makes me “sexy” and confident.

 Recently, I’ve put on some pounds.
 Yep, but I still have all the elements that make me a bangin’ sister (I really wanted to type “sista”, but I didn’t)!
-It has little to do with appearance in the long run.
+Anyway, my allure has little to do with an appearance in the long run.

 Guess what.
 You do too and when you know it – I mean really know it – you don’t need some man’s glance or a “look” in your direction to validate you, Girl.